Car insurance for beginners

 The benefits of your policy largely depend on the cover you choose.
 For example, our Comprehensive policy covers the cost for towing, storage for your car and transport for you and your passengers if you’re in an accident, whereas our third party policies don’t.
 There are also optional benefits that may save you money in the long run, like Excess-Free Glass Cover, because we know things like windows are often damaged.

 It’s also worth checking for any discounts.
-Sometimes, the more insurance policies you have with one insurer, the more discounts you may be able to accumulate, such as AA Insurance’s multi-policy discount for customers with two or more polices.
+Sometimes, the more insurance policies you have with one insurer, the more discounts you may be able to accumulate, such as AA Insurance's Multi Policy Discount for customers who have more than one eligible policy.
 Having all your policies (such as car, home, contents or landlord) with the one insurer can also make claim time less stressful, and if it’s for the one event you may only need to pay one excess.

 4. How your claim will be settled – Market Value vs Agreed Value